sayakpaul/Generalized-ODIN-TF/README.md

 ## How to use these models to detect OOD samples?

 Take the output of the ODIN and see if it crosses a threshold.
-If it does then then the corresponding samples IID otherwise OOD.
+If it does then the corresponding samples IID otherwise OOD.

 Here's an advice I got from Yen-Chang Hsu (first author of the paper):